thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ### Skipping fees

-If a maker is granted the role `EXCHANGE_ADMIN_ROLE`, the fees are skipped for that order.
+If a maker is granted the role `EXCHANGE_ADMIN_ROLE`, the fees and royalties are skipped for that order.

 ### Whitelisting